jsong00505/Java-Studies/README.md

 * I am working at NICE Payments Co,.Ltd, so I will test our sample files here.

+## TOOLS

+* Windows10 and Eclipse

+* macOS Sierra and IntelliJ community version

+I am familiar with using Eclipse because I usually use the tool in my office.
+However, IntelliJ is my first time to use.
+So pretty confused to use IntelliJ for programming.

 ## License

 `Jsong's study` is Copyright 2016 Jsong.
 It is free, and may be redistributed under the terms specified in the [LICENSE](http://choosealicense.com/licenses/mit/) file.